mcarthon/mcarthon/README.md

 # Welcome to My GitHub Profile

 👋 Hi there!
 I am truly passionate about data structures and algorithms.
-I strive to code up at least Leetcode solutions every day of the week.
+I strive to code up at least one or two Leetcode solutions every single day of the week.
 Solving Leetcode problems gives me a true sense of accomplishment and helps me to write more efficient code.

 Feel free to explore my repositories and reach out for collaboration or discussion.
 Let's innovate and create together! 🚀